WCAG Standards Basics

 • axe DevTools(Chrome extension) - detects ~30-40% of errors

-• Lighthouse in Chrome DevTools - free, gives accessibility score
+• Lighthouse in Chrome DevTools - free, provides an accessibility score

 • WAVE(WebAIM) - visual overlay of errors on the site